rhiever/reddit-analysis/README.md

 reddit-analysis
 ===============

-This is Reddit Analysis project.
+This is the Reddit Analysis project.

 Copyright 2013 Randal S. Olson.